 -Riding a bus is also very fun.
 In this one I took from Mandalay to Bagan, the driver’s helper was constantly collecting merchandising along the way.
 There were people already waiting for the bus on the street, they deliver some box and we keep our way.

 -Their houses are very simple.
-Made of palm tree leaves connected between each other creating patterns.
+Made of palm tree leaves and bamboo connected between each other creating patterns.
 They sleep on the floor.
 I know it as I could see inside their houses.

 Those are some things that I found funny and that I can’t forget about Myanmar.
 But the country is much more than this.
 It’s a “jewel to be polished”.